 Gary Gaffney and Jacqueline Wollman Scholarship

-Professor Emeritus, Gary Gaffney, and his wife, Jacqueline Wollman, determine the criteria for this annual scholarship.
-Faculty select the recipients for this award after the end-of-year portfolio reviews.
+Professor Emeritus Gary Gaffney and his wife, Jacqueline Wollman, determine the criteria for this annual scholarship.
+The Faculty selects the recipients for this scholarship after the end-of-year portfolio reviews.

 Edie and Charley Harper Scholarship